tontinme/tontinme/linux/CoreOS.md

 A high-available key value store for shared configuration and service discovery. etcd is inspired by Apache ZooKeeper and doozer, with a focus on being:

 * simple: curl'able user facing API(HTTP+JSON)
 * Secure: optional SSL client cert authentication
 * Fast: benchmarked 1000s of writes/s per instance
 * Reliable: properly distributed using Raft

 Etcd is written in Go and uses the Raft consensus algorithm to manage a highly-available replicated log

 etcdctl is a simple command line client. or feel free to just use curl.

-1. Running etcd
+**1.Running etcd**

     ./bin/etcd -data-dir machine0 -name machine0    #This will bring up etcd listening on default ports(4001 for client communication and 7001 for server-to-server communication)